wowwh/SI664-scripts/README.md

 Miscellaneous Python scripts

 ## Install
-Either fork this repo and then clone to your working directory or download the code.
+Either fork this repo and then clone to your working directory or download a *.zip file of the code.
 Create a virtual environment and then run `pip` to install package dependencies listed in the `requirements.txt` file.

 ### macOS
 ```commandline